 There are a lot of ways to massage statistics so that they paint a rosy picture.
-A fact sheet published by Ross made no mention of the terrible completion rate but touted the school’s 0.7% default rate compared to the national average of 11.3%.
+For example, the RUSM fact sheet touted the school’s 1.3% default rate compared to the national average at all foreign Title IV eligible schools.

-To that I say, OF COUSE!
-If you’re smart enough to survive and graduate Ross Medical School or Vet School, you’re going to learn about Public Service Loan Forgiveness, income-driven repayment, and forgiveness options, and cutting costs on interest through refinancing.
+To that I say, OF COURSE!
+If you’re smart enough to survive and graduate Ross Medical School or Vet School, you’re going to learn about Public Service Loan Forgiveness, Income-Driven Repayment, and forgiveness options, and cutting costs on interest through refinancing.

 This is one example of highly misleading admissions materials that I found while researching this post.
 If the school wanted to be fair, they would compare default rates only among other medical schools and veterinary schools, and they would look at the percent of students actually paying down at least $1 of the principal within 3 years.

 Here are the actual student loan balances I’ve seen from Ross University graduates who booked a plan with me.

 *These numbers represent Student Loan Planner clients only

 One explanation for these numbers is that some professionals contact us a few years after graduation.
 You might not have thought about your loans the first day after graduation of course.
 That’s when Ross reports their data to the Department of Education.